open-wc/open-wc/packages/generator-open-wc/README.md

 These generators are executed with the default upgrade generator.
 You can use these generators if you already have an existing project that you would like to add to.

+- `yo open-wc:building-webpack`<br>
+  This generator adds a build configuration with Webpack to your existing project.

 - `yo open-wc:linting-eslint`<br>
   This generator adds linting with ESLint to your existing project.